Get a rough idea of what a career break might cost you over time. All figures are shown in today's dollars so they are easier to make sense of.

 Your career break

-Tell us about the break you're planning — or exploring
+Tell us about the break you are planning, or just thinking through

 How long are you considering?